Aspect-oriented programming: Motivation and basic concepts

-One can think of AOP as a debugging tool or as a user-level tool.
-Advice should be reserved for the cases where you cannot get the function changed (user level) or do not want to change the function in production code (debugging).
+One can think of AOP as a debugging tool or a user-level tool.
+Advice should be reserved for cases in which one cannot get the function changed (user level) or do not want to change the function in production code (debugging).

 Join point models

 The advice-related component of an aspect-oriented language defines a join point model (JPM).
 A JPM defines three things: